 The campsites are great with privacy between them.
 They are often moored, with electric and water services and clean bathroom facilities.
 The road to the sites is nicely paved and smooth with easy parking.

 There are so many fun things you will enjoy while in Stephen C. Foster State Park.
 For starters go for hiking.
-There are 1.5-mile hiking trails that you can hike.
+There are a 1.5-mile hiking trials that you can hike.
 If that’s not your thing, rent a canoe, boats or kayaks to further explore the swamp.
 Go fishing; if you are lucky, you’ll catch varieties like catfish, warmouth, bowfin and chain pickerel.
 If that’s not enough, rent a bike or just spend the afternoon bird watching.

 5. Vogel State Park